PPKan/PPKan.github.io/_includes/about/en.md

-Greetings, this is Peter Kan, currently based in Kaohsiung, Taiwan.
+Greetings, this is Peter Kan from Kaohsiung, Taiwan.

-Currently working on OSCP!
+Currently studying master program of Japanese literature in NTU, Taipei.
+Dedicating on infosec, penetration testing, passed OSCP.

-Feel free to contact me for anything.
+Feel free to contact me for anything like interns or jobs.